Conversion rate optimization

 When companies bring us in to clean up a stalled CRO program, the same patterns keep showing up.

-Tests run on the wrong elements.
-The agency tested ten button colors and five headlines, all of which moved conversion by less than 2%.
-Nobody tested the real friction: a confusing pricing page, a form that asks for fields buyers don’t want to give, and a checkout that fights mobile users.
+The tests run on the wrong things.
+The last agency tested ten button colors and five headlines, and none of it moved conversion by more than 2%.
+Nobody touched the real friction: a confusing pricing page, a form asking for fields buyers don’t want to give, a checkout that fights mobile users.

-Hypotheses aren’t tied to anything.
-The agency runs whatever the testing tool recommends or whatever the team has time for that week.
-There’s no underlying strategy connecting tests to business outcomes, so the wins don’t add up to anything reflected in revenue.
+And the hypotheses aren’t tied to anything.
+The agency runs whatever the testing tool recommends, or whatever the team has time for that week.
+With no strategy connecting the tests to the business, the wins never add up to a number you can see in revenue.

-Reporting hides the truth.
-The agency reports test wins in isolation (“CTA color test produced a 12% lift”) but doesn’t reconcile that against the revenue line.
-Companies pay for years of CRO without knowing if it ever pays back.
+Then the reporting hides it.
+Test wins get reported on their own (“CTA color test produced a 12% lift”) and never reconciled against the revenue line, so companies pay for years of CRO without knowing whether it paid back.

-All of those are fixable.
-We build hypotheses around brand strategy.
-We tie tests to revenue.
-And we report in dollars, not in lift percentages floating in isolation.
+All of that is fixable.
+We build hypotheses around brand strategy, tie the tests to revenue, and report in dollars instead of lift percentages floating on their own.

 Our CRO process